ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+### Schema version 29
+* Added Ultima Genomics platform to dependency that enforces that *read_length* property should not be specified for FASTQ files produced by Oxford Nanopore and PacBio platforms.

 ### Minor changes since schema version 28
 * Added *element enrichments* to the enum list for *file_format_type*
 * Added *curated binding sites*, *curated SNVs*, *dsQTLs*, *eQTLs* and *PWMs* to the enum list for *output_type*.